Individuals with acquired brain injuries experience cognitive impairments that can impact them for the rest of their lives.

 These challenges can come from physical issues with control over your tongue, mouth and throat muscles.
 They can also arise from damage to the parts of the brain that control and understand language (this is called aphasia).

-Tips to improve language and communication skills
+Tips to improve communication skills

 - Memory is generally divided into two categories: declarative and non-declarative.
 Declarative memory is things that can be clearly remembered such as specific past events (episodic memory) or knowledge and facts (semantic memory).
 Non-declarative procedural memory is memory that is retained as a skill or a motor response.